-With day 1-2 automation, there are two things that SDN does.
+With day 1-2 automation, SDN does two things.

 Firstly, the ability to install or provision services automatically across the fabric.
 With one command, human error is eliminated.
 The fabric synchronizes the policies across the entire network.
 It automates and disperses the provisioning operations across all devices.
 This level of automation is not classical, as this strategy is built into the SDN infrastructure.

-There should be a signal that a VM with certain configurations should be created, which is then propagated to all fabric elements.
-You shouldn’t need to touch the network when a new service is coming from the virtualization infrastructure managers.
+There should be a signal that a VM with specific configurations should be created, which is then propagated to all fabric elements.
+You shouldn’t need to touch the network when the virtualization infrastructure managers provide a new service.
 This represents the ultimate in agility as you are removing the network components.

 It is agreed that agility is a necessity.
-So what is the prime step?
-One key step is creating a software-defined data center that will allow the rapid deployment of compute and storage for workloads.
+So, what is the prime step?
+One critical step is creating a software-defined data center that will allow the rapid deployment of compute and storage for workloads.
 In addition to software-defined computing and storage, the network must be automated and not be an impediment.

-So to achieve software-defined agility for the network, we need an affordable solution that delivers on four key layers of technology:
+To achieve software-defined agility for the network, we need an affordable solution that delivers on four essential layers of technology: